Nikesh Shukla: Literature

 Shukla is the author of four novels: Coconut Unlimited (2010), Meatspace (2014), The One Who Wrote Destiny (2018), and The Council of Good Friends (2020).

 He is also the author of two books for Young Adults: Run, Riot (2018) and The Boxer (2019).

-In 2017 he one of was one of the co-founders of the Jhalak Prize awarded annually to British or British resident writers of colour.
+In 2017 he co-founded the Jhalak Prize, awarded annually to British or British resident writers of colour.

 In 2019 he was made a Fellow of the Royal Society of Literature.
 He was a Rathbones Folio Prize Mentor in 2019–2020.

 Brown Baby, a memoir addressed to his young daughter, was published in 2021.
 He hosts a podcast of the same name.

+In 2021, Shukla turned down an MBE for services to literature, saying, "The main reason for not accepting the MBE was because I hate how it valorises the British Empire, a brutal, bloody thing that resulted in so much death and destruction.
+To accept the MBE would be to co-sign it".
+In an explanatory piece for The Guardian, he said he didn't want an honour glorifying the British Empire and asked, if the British Empire was something to be proud of, why Operation Legacy (a British government programme to destroy evidence of the empire's brutalities) was needed.

 Film

 Shukla co-wrote the short film Two Dosas with Sarmad Masud.
 It starred Himesh Patel.
 After Danny Boyle awarded the film Best Short at the 2017 Shuffle Festival, Boyle cast Patel in the title role of Jack in Yesterday (2019).